praneshr/guidemate/README.md

 ![12 column grid](https://i.ibb.co/55dhFjC/Screenshot-2019-08-03-at-10-43-38-PM.png)

-Generate a grid on a rectangle shape with 30px margin on all the sides.
+Generate a grid on a rectangle shape with a 30px margin on all the sides.

 ![margin on rectangle](https://i.ibb.co/MB9kXVM/Screenshot-2019-08-03-at-10-48-18-PM.png)

 ## Upcoming Updates

-- Ability to pre populate form will last used values.
+- Ability to pre-populate form will last used values.
 - Ability to clear all input values with a click.
 - Ability to save most used guide parameters locally.